wp-plugins/create-coupons-coupontank/readme.txt

   'theme' => 'red'
 );

-You may change your theme color, or skin the coupon module with your own CSS.
+You may change your theme, or skin the coupon module with your own CSS.
+Themes are kept in the ct-coupons/themes directory, and the name of the theme you will enter in "'theme' => 'themeName'" is the directory name from the themes directory.
+CouponTank provides some pre-made themes for you, they are as
+follows: blue, gray, green, purple, red, yellow

+You may create your own theme if these themes are not appropriate for your needs.

 4. Upload the plugin `ct-coupons/` to the `/wp-content/plugins/` directory
 5. Activate the plugin through the 'Plugins' menu in WordPress